z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-1.md

 ***

-After this excercise, you should feel more comfortable with reverse-engineering web APIs.
-Check back in a week for the next installment in this series: *Extacting the Data Faster (with multi-threading)*
+After this excercise, you should feel more comfortable with reverse-engineering web APIs, making web requests, and parsing JSON data.
+If you want to learn more about how you can speed up your script, check back in a week for the next installment in this series: *Extacting the Data Faster (with multi-threading)*